darellanodev/portfolio-zola/README.md

 You need to download `zola.exe` in the root

-## Playable demos updater util

-- For updating the playable demos updater:
+## Utility for update the playable demos

-  - First you must update the typescript files `D:\xampp\htdocs\proyectos\portfolio-zola\utils\playable_demos`
-  - Then use the `run_utils_update_demos.sh` to compile the typescript files into javascript files in `utils/dist` directory and then it will copy from the demo projects to this project, and also to the `darellanodev.github.io project`
+If you make changes to the files in `D:\xampp\htdocs\proyectos\portfolio-zola\utils\playable_demos`, use the `run_utils_update_demos.sh` script to compile the typescript files into javascript files in the `utils/dist` directory.
+This script will also copy the updated files from the demo projects to this project, as well as to the `darellanodev.github.io` project.

 ## Build